Rubber Stamp - Hanamizuki

 * Made in Japan

-The motifs of Yumi Imai's illustrations are often little flowers and plants you can find on the roadside in Japan.
-She lives in a very countryside of Kyoto with lots of nature, and she finds her illustration motif while taking a walk.
+The inspirations of her illustrations often come from little flowers and plants you can find on the roadside in Japan.
+She lives in a very countryside of Kyoto with lots of nature, and she gets inspired by little plants, flowers and insects while taking a walk.
 She wishes for you to enjoy the nature of Japan through her products.
 Her illustrations are drawn by using Japanese traditional paints such as powdered mineral pigments and hide glue.